Ukrainian cuisine

 Ukrainian cuisine is the collection of the various cooking traditions of the people of Ukraine, one of the largest and most populous European countries.
 It is heavily influenced by the rich dark soil (chornozem) from which its ingredients come, and often involves many components.
 Traditional Ukrainian dishes often experience a complex heating process – "at first they are fried or boiled, and then stewed or baked.
 This is the most distinctive feature of Ukrainian cuisine".

 The national dish of Ukraine is red borscht, a well-known beet soup, of which many varieties exist.
 However, varenyky (boiled dumplings similar to pierogi) and a type of cabbage roll known as holubtsi are also national favourites, and are a common meal in traditional Ukrainian restaurants.
 These dishes indicate the regional similarities within Eastern European cuisine.

 The cuisine emphasizes the importance of wheat in particular, and grain in general, as the country is often referred to as the "breadbasket of Europe".
 The majority of Ukrainian dishes descend from ancient peasant dishes based on plentiful grain resources such as rye, as well as staple vegetables such as potato, cabbages, mushrooms and beetroots.
 Ukrainian dishes incorporate both traditional Slavic techniques as well as other European techniques, a byproduct of years of foreign jurisdiction and influence.
 As there has been a significant Ukrainian diaspora over several centuries (for example, over a million Canadians have Ukrainian heritage), the cuisine is represented in European countries and those further afield, particularly Argentina, Brazil, and the United States.

+During the period of Soviet rule Ukrainian cuisine experienced significant standardization, and the lack of consumer products led to the loss of many authentic recipes or their replacement with simplified variants.
+The Soviet period also saw the introduction of numerous dishes from other cuisines into the ration of Ukrainians.
+Following Ukraine's independence, the development of market economy led to the emergence of new trends in the country's cooking practices, such as the spread of industrially-produced convenience foods and development of the restaurant scene.
+Modern Ukrainian cuisine is characterized by the adoption of new techniques and ingredients, but at the same time preserves many authentic elements.